tomasgrilo/techtask-magni/README.md

 - The EntityFramework will set up the Local Database for you, was built with Code-First.
 - The project does not include any testing framework.
-- The color palette were chosen based on MagniFinance's web page.
+- The color palette was chosen based on MagniFinance's web page.

 ### Folder Structure